matplat/buddyfinder/README.md

 ## Project Description

-BuddyFinder is a web application designed to connect amateur athletes and sports enthusiasts.
+FITLink is a web application designed to connect amateur athletes and sports enthusiasts.
 It addresses the common challenge of finding training partners with similar skill levels, interests, and geographical proximity.
 Users can create a profile, specify their favorite sports and skill levels, and discover others in their area to team up with for activities.

 ## Tech Stack